About NESP

 The National Energy Screening Project (NESPTM) mission is to improve cost-effectiveness screening practices for distributed energy resources (DERs).
 NESP joins organizations and individuals with a common interest in improving cost-effectiveness assessment — also referred to as benefit-cost analysis (BCA) — of DERs.

-The National Energy Screening Project (NESP) is a stakeholder organization open to all organizations and individuals interested in working collaboratively to improve BCA practices.
-To find out more about membership, and to join, see NESP Membership.
+The National Energy Screening Project (NESP) convenes stakeholders and is open to all organizations and individuals interested in working collaboratively to improve BCA practices.

 Content is guided by an Advisory Group.